DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 |pkt_proc_pipeline_qos|

-This pipeline can be built using reusable Intel® DPDK software libraries.
+This pipeline can be built using reusable DPDK software libraries.
 The main blocks implementing QoS in this pipeline are: the policer, the dropper and the scheduler.
 A functional description of each block is provided in the following table.